i5okie/i5okie.github.io/_posts/2015-2-25-RailsLearningPath.md

 I was introduced to the world of Rails sometime in 2008-2009.
 I've followed the tryruby.org, made the usual micro-blogging site replica... but I didn't really have a desire to really commit to it at the time.
-I had a job at a laptop store, then went to school for a few years for more SysAdmin, networking, and that sort of stuff.
+I had a job at a laptop store, then went to school for a few years for Computer Information Systems Administration at BCIT.
+This didn't really cover any programming.

-Recently (late 2014), I've been involved in designing a web application.
-Of course I've recommended to go with Rails.
-Not having enough experience with rails though, I've contacted a proper rails shop.
-I've actually enjoed desiging the app, and discussing it with the developers.
-That inspired me to really dive into Rails this time.
+Recently, a customer required a web based application as part of a solution.
+I knew enough to put together a proof of concept AngularJS dummy client, and drew up a basic logic of the application on a whiteboard.
+Not having enough experience and knowledge of Ruby on Rails to write it ground up myself, I've helped contact a boutique Rails dev shop.
+Together, we've worked to iron out user stories, and come up with enough raw information for them to develop an MVP (Minimum Viable Product).
+Going through this process, I've re-discovered my love for software design and inspired me to really dive in, and learn Ruby, and Ruby on Rails as much as I could.

+to be continued...